riley-1995/riley-1995/README.md

 ## Hello! 👋

 I'm Riley, a current graduate student pursuing a MS in Computer Science at CSU Chico who is interested in careers in Machine Learning and/or Software Development.
-I am currently a fellow in Cornell Tech's year long Break Through Tech AI program, where I completed a Foundations of Machine Learning Certificate, a time-series forecasting ML project with partner company Fermata Energy, and am currently working on an ML project that aims to understand and diagnose ADHD.
+I am currently a fellow in Cornell Tech's year long Break Through Tech AI program, where I completed a Foundations of Machine Learning Certificate, a time-series forecasting ML project with partner company Fermata Energy, and am currently working on an ML project that aims to understand and diagnose ADHD in females.
 Additionally, I am currently co-creating a web-based tool, DJSongMatch, which recommends songs to DJs for potentential mixes and mashups.
 I am excited to continue to learn and expand my skillset.

 ### Current Skills:
 <b>👾Programming Languages:</b>